CenterForOpenScience/OSFDocs/docs/search/include/distinguishing.rst

 Distinguishing Search Results
 *****************************

-**Purpose:** Results returned include projects, components, users, registrations, preprints, files, and SHARE results.
+**Purpose:** Results returned include projects, components, users, registrations, preprints, files, institutions, and SHARE results.
 Each is distinguished from one another so that the user can best find the appropriate resource.

-Links from each search result bring the user to the relevant page.

 Project and component results show the title with a link to the "Overview" page as well as the contributors and links to their user profiles.
 If tags or descriptions are provided, these are listed below the project title.
 Options to jump to